oz123/awesome-c/README.md

   library.
 [GNU LGPLv3][5] only.
 * [libPhenom][31] - An eventing framework for building high-scalability and high-performance systems.
 [Apache2.0][32].
+* [libpostal][434] - A library for parsing and normalization of street addresses around the world.
+Powered by statistical NLP and open geo data.
+[Expat][11].
 * [libucl][239] - A universal configuration library parser.
 [FreeBSD][24].
 * [libuv][56] - Cross-platform asynchronous I/O. [Expat][11].
 * [libYAML][341] - A YAML 1.1 parser and emitter.
 [Expat][11].